bolemo/aegis/README.md

 To stop logging, use the `-log=off` option with the parameter `restart`, `load_set` or `update` using this script.
 You can also use `nvram unset log_firewall_blocklist`.
 If you used `nvram commit` after enabling logging, then you need to use `nvram commit` again after using the `-log=off` option or the command `nvram unset log_firewall_blocklist` to stay disabled after router reboot.

+## iprange
+iprange is a great little utility dealing that is now part of the FireHOL project. firewall-blocklist works fine without iprange installed, but it is recommanded to install it as it allows great optimizations.

+The install script offers to install a version of it on the router (rootfs in /usr/bin).
+It has been kindly compiled by Voxel and does not require Entware or an external drive.
+You can also install it separately directly from Voxel's website here: https://voxel-firmware.com/Downloads/iprange_1.0.4-1_ipq806x.ipk and install it using the command `/bin/opkg install iprange_1.0.4-1_ipq806x.ipk`.

+If you prefer not to install it in the rootfs and are more advanced, you can install it from Entware.
+It is not available in Voxel's repo, but you can compile it yourself.
+The source is here: https://github.com/firehol/iprange